 Students & Families

 - In the 2021-2022 school year, there are over 15,000 families whose students attend KSD.

 - Families in KSD are highly diverse.
 Over 130 languages are spoken in our students’ homes, with English, Spanish, and Punjabi as the three most common languages spoken at home.

 - KSD students are ethnically diverse.
 In the 2021-2022 school year, 71.7% of KSD students are non-white.

 Staff & Teachers

-- Over 1,100 students are enrolled in the Dual Language program available at four KSD schools.
+- Almost 720 students are enrolled in the Dual Language program available at five KSD schools.

-- In the 2019-20 school year, 79% of qualified students enrolled in the College Bound Scholarship
+- In the 2020-21 school year, all qualified students who applied to the College Bound Scholarship were accepted.